CenturyLinkCloud/PublicKB/Ecosystem Partners/getting-started-with-pivotal-greenplum-blueprint.md

 4. **Set Optional Parameters**

   Password/Confirm Password (This is the root password for the server.
 Keep this in a secure place).
-It is also used to identify the `gpadmin` user for console and Web Control Center access.
+It is also used to identify the `gpadmin` user for Web Control Center access.

   Set DNS to “Manually Specify” and use “8.8.8.8” (or any other public DNS server of your choice).